ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 With segments you can target content at specific groups of your users.
 You can use them to display different content to different Page visitors by using the [Targeting block](create_edit_pages.md#targeting-block).

-You can create and configure Segments and Segment Groups in the **Admin** section of the Back Office.
+You can create and configure Segments and Segment Groups in the **Admin** section of the back office.

 ![Segment groups](img/admin_panel_segment_groups.png "Segment groups")

 !!! note

-    Assigning Users to Segments happens automatically according to rules set up by the administrator.
+    Assigning users to Segments happens automatically according to rules set up by the administrator.
     Contact your website administrator for more information about your setup.